jobcloud/Sylius/docs/book/products/product_associations.rst

     $association->setType($associationType);

 Let's add all products from a certain taxon to the association we have created.
-To do that find a desired taxon by code and get all its products.
-Perfect accessories for a camera will be SD cards.
+To do that, find a desired taxon by code and get all its products.
+For example, perfect accessories for a camera are SD cards.

 .. code-block:: php